Occupational safety and health literacy

-Occupational Safety and Health (OSH) literacy is the degree to which individuals have the functional capacity to access, process and use occupational safety and health (OSH) information, services and skills needed to eliminate or reduce risk in the workplace.
+Occupational Safety and Health (OSH) literacy is the degree to which individuals have the functional capacity to identify, process and use occupational safety and health (OSH) information, services and skills needed to protect people, property and the planet.

-Origins and development

-The expression “OSH literacy” has been used in policy and research discourse since the 2010s.
-An early sustained formulation was advanced by educator Dave Magee, who established OSHLiteracy.org and has argued for treating OSH literacy as a distinct life-skill literacy aligned with the United Nations Sustainable Development Goals.
-Magee has written extensively on the topic and his advocacy has been referenced in proposals to integrate OSH literacy into education, public health, and occupational safety policy frameworks at national and international levels.

 Overview

 OSH is the acronym for occupational safety and health.
 It is sometimes also referred to simply as health and safety (H&S), occupational health and safety (OHS) and workplace safety and health (WSH).
 In recent years the term has expanded to include environmental and quality assurance concepts.
 OSH is also referred to as occupational safety and health and environment (OSHE), safety, health and environment (SHE), environment, health and safety (EHS), Safety Health Environment and Quality (SHEQ), and by several other terms.
 However, OSH is the most established term and is used by many major national and international bodies working in the field of workplace safety and health such as OSHA and NIOSH (US), EU-OSHA (EU), ASEAN-OSHNET (Asia), KOSHA (South Korea) and IOSH (international).
 The United Nations (UN), Occupational Safety and Health | UN Global Compact, International Labour Organization (ILO) Occupational safety and health and World Health Organization (WHO), also specifically use the term OSH when relating to workplace safety and health issues.
 The term is specifically used in the UN Sustainable Development Goals (SDGs) 2030 under SDG 8 (Decent Work and Economic Growth) and is also closely tied to SDG 3 (Good Health and Well-Being).

 In the global Information Age, people use a system involving various shapes, colours, symbols, signals and specialized terminology to communicate information to prevent accidents.
-This communication system has been standardized by the International Organization for Standardization (ISO).
-The UN's GHS for the global classification of hazardous substances, the Vienna Convention on Road Signs and Signals, and other international frameworks define this system.
+This communication system has been standardized through the work of international organizations and national standards bodies, including the International Organization for Standardization (ISO), the International Electrotechnical Commission (IEC), the United Nations' Globally Harmonized System of Classification and Labelling of Chemicals (GHS), the Vienna Convention on Road Signs and Signals, the United States' Manual on Uniform Traffic Control Devices (MUTCD), the American National Standards Institute (ANSI), and other international frameworks.
 It is a common misconception that these safety and health signs are applicable only to occupational settings.

-It has been established that the ability to identify, interpret and use these universally applied symbols and terminology constitutes a literacy.

 As with other "literacies", there are basic competencies that a person also needs to be classified as "literate" in that field.
 With OSH literacy these are knowledge, skills, behaviour and communication.
 Levels can be mapped to competency matrices from entry level to advanced.